DanRyuzaki/snoozio/README.md

 ---

 **SNOOZIO** is a Flutter-based mobile sleep improvement app that guides users through a personalized 30-day program to enhance sleep quality and foster lasting sleep habits.
-Wrapped in a calming nocturnal theme, the app delivers tailored care plans based on your sleep severity level—whether mild, moderate, or severe—ensuring you receive the right support for your unique needs.
+Wrapped in a calming nocturnal theme, the app delivers tailored care plans based on your sleep severity level, whether mild, moderate, or severe, ensuring you receive the right support for your unique needs.

 ### ✦ Key Features
 - Tailored Care Plans — Personalized 30-day programs designed for mild, moderate, or severe sleep issues